Multi-node Acceleration for Large-scale GCNs: Results

 \subsection{Overall Results}

 \textbf{Performance.} Figure~\ref{fig:speedup} compares the performance of the proposed MultiGCN against that of OPPE-based MulAccSys.
-In this figure, the last set of bars, labeled as GM, indicates geometric mean across all workloads.
-Our evaluation shows that MultiGCN with only TMM mechanism or only SREM mechanism outperforms OPPE-based MulAccSys by 2.9$\times$ or 1.9$\times$ on average.
+In this figure, the last set of bars, labeled GM, indicates the geometric mean across all workloads.
+Our evaluation shows that MultiGCN with only the TMM mechanism or only SREM mechanism outperforms OPPE-based MulAccSys by 2.9$\times$ or 1.9$\times$ on average.
 When both mechanisms are employed, MultiGCN achieves 4$\sim$12$\times$ speedup over OPPE-based MulAccSys, and 5.8$\times$ on average.

-To provide more insight into the performance improvement of MultiGCN, Table~\ref{tab:speedup_analysis} shows the utilization ratios of network bandwidth, DRAM bandwidth, and compute unit in MultiGCN.
+To provide more insights into the performance improvement of MultiGCN, Table~\ref{tab:speedup_analysis} shows the utilization ratios of network bandwidth, DRAM bandwidth, and compute unit in MultiGCN.
 Compared with OPPE-based MulAccSys, the utilization ratio of network bandwidth, DRAM bandwidth and compute unit of MultiGCN-TMM+SREM improve by 3.88$\times$, 1.53$\times$, and 7.33$\times$ on average, respectively.
-This points the main contributor of the large speedup achieved by our design: the TMM mechanism and the SREM mechanism.
+This points to the main contributor of the large speedup achieved by our design: the TMM mechanism and the SREM mechanism.

-\textbf{Area and Power.} Table~\ref{tab:chip_area_power} gives the detailed characteristics of MultiGCN.
+\textbf{Area and Power.} Table~\ref{tab:chip_area_power} provides the detailed characteristics of MultiGCN.
 The area and power of each processing node are 12.4 $mm^2$ and 3671.13 $mW$ respectively.
 The buffers including edge buffer, aggregation buffer, weight buffer, and combination buffer occupy most area of the processing node and accounts for 48\% power of the processing node.
 The area and power produced by the compute unit are 6.8\% and 17.72\%.
-For the computation precision, we use 32-bit fixed point which is enough to maintain the accuracy of GCN inference.
-The area and power produced by router are 22.59\% and 18.78\% due to the large routing buffer and packet transmission.
+For the computation precision, we use 32-bit fixed point which is enough for accurate GCN inference.
+The area and power produced by router are 22.59\% and 18.78\% due to the large routing buffer and heavy packet transmissions.

-\textbf{Energy and its Breakdown.} Figure~\ref{fig:energy} shows the energy consumption of MultiGCN-TMM+SREM in details.
+\textbf{Energy and its Breakdown.} Figure~\ref{fig:energy} shows the energy consumption of MultiGCN-TMM+SREM in detail.
 Figure~\ref{fig:energy}(a) depicts that MultiGCN costs only 28\%$\sim$68\% energy of OPPE-based MulAccSys.
 The energy consumed by network (i.e., NVLink) is larger than DRAM and processing nodes in all cases, since the feature vector loaded from DRAM can be shared across multiple remote processing nodes.
-Figure~\ref{fig:energy}(b) shows that compute unit, router and buffers consume most energy of the processing nodes.
+Figure~\ref{fig:energy}(b) shows that the compute unit, router and buffers consume most energy of the processing nodes.